CGurity/SDA/en/_activities/0103-Data mapping and classification.md

     Level of impact

-6. Once the team is satisfied with the consequence matrix, the pieces of data mapped at the beginning of the activity can be associated with the level of impact of the consequences corresponding to the commitment.
-This can be done in multiple ways, a proposal is available in the following graph.
+6. Once the team is satisfied with the consequence matrix, the pieces of data mapped at the beginning of the activity can be associated with the level of impact of the consequences corresponding to their compromise.
+This can be done in multiple ways; one approach is shown in the following graph.

     ![Grafico](/assets/images/EN-Graphic-7.png)